benjha/nvrapids_olcf/README.md

 #### Install apache-maven

-This is a requirement for BlazingSQL.
+This is a requirement DASK-SQL.

 ```
 ./maven.sh $MAVEN_DIR